ericung/navmesh/README.md

-Navigation Mesh project - currently working on
+Navigation Mesh project

+An implementation of a naive hexagonal navigation mesh